Subscription Modal Banner

 • Insurance benefit worth twice your plan’s face amount

-• Guaranteed cash benefits in your lifetime starting on your plan’s sixth year and every two years henceforth
+• Guaranteed cash benefits in your lifetime starting on your plan’s sixth year and every two years subsequently

-• Option to accumulate cash benefits to be available for future needs
+• Option to accumulate cash benefits to use for future needs

 • Living benefits like dividends that you can use for emergencies, paying future premiums, or increasing insurance coverage

-Pros: You enjoy lifetime guaranteed cash benefits and living benefits that can be helpful in different financial emergencies or expenses.
+Pro: You enjoy lifetime guaranteed cash and living benefits that can be helpful in different financial emergencies or expenses.

 Aside from enjoying life protection, the PRULink Elite Protector helps you save, invest, and build funds faster to meet all your major financial goals, including paying for your child’s education.